 - Supplemental Materials:

-- Personal Statement (optional)
+- Interest Statement (optional)

 - Please choose one of the following personal statement prompts to supplement your application and identify which prompt you are answering in your response.
-This is an opportunity to share additional information about yourself, separate from the quantitative metrics in your application.
-You should treat this statement as a writing sample.
+This personal statement may be submitted

-- Prompt 1.
-The Law Review is home to a unique group of students whose different backgrounds, experiences, and interests result in a range of legal perspectives that enrich the journal.
-These perspectives, however, did not develop in a vacuum.
-Each member has a story about an event or aspect of their background that sparked their interest in or shaped their perspectives on the law. - What sparked your interest in and/or has shaped your perspective on an area or areas of the law?
-How do you think your participation in Law Review will help you explore your interest(s) in the law?
-You may base your response on, for example, a particular experience in your life or in law school, a class you enjoyed, or what inspired you to attend law school. - This means members can write a Note about any legal issue of their choice that has a national scope.
+- in addition to the optional journal-wide identity statement.
+This is an opportunity to share additional information about yourself separate from the quantitative metrics in your application.
+You should treat this statement as a writing sample. - Prompt 1.
+What sparked your interest in attending law school?
+What is a goal you hope to achieve in law school or with your legal education?
+How do you think your participation in Law Review will help you achieve these goals and contribute to the legal community? - Law.
+This means members can write a Note about any legal issue of their choice that has a national scope.
 A Note is a piece of legal scholarship written during your first year on the Law Review.
 Student Notes are around 8,000 words and fulfill GW Law's upper-level writing requirement.
-The Law Review publishes scholarly Articles and Essays submitted by legal practitioners and provides an opportunity for the publication of outstanding student Notes.
-These publications reflect the diversity of perspectives, values, and circumstances implicated in legal practice, that are intersectional, go beyond a specific area of law, and provide a novel solution to an unresolved legal issue.
+The Law Review publishes scholarly Articles and Essays submitted by legal practitioners, and also provides an opportunity for the publication of outstanding student Notes.
+These publications pose novel solutions to an unresolved legal issue and reflect the variety of perspectives, values, and circumstances implicated in legal practice that intersect and transcend multiple areas of law.
 Examples of recently published Notes feature topics such as maritime law, food law, family law, antitrust law, environmental law, and constitutional law.
-You can review examples of excellent student Notes by visiting our website, gwlr.org. - What topic or area(s) of law would you write about in your Note?
+You can review examples of excellent student notes by visiting our website, gwlr.org. - What topic or area(s) of law would you write about in your Note?
 Why is this issue important?
-Consider incorporating how your background, perspectives on the law, experiences, and/or scholarly interests have influenced your choice.
-(No additional research, including research in the journal website, is necessary, and your answer is not binding should you join GWLR.) - Grade Addendum (optional) - GWLR selects students based on the following criteria: - The George Washington Law Review (GWLR or Law Review) is the largest student-run journal at GW Law, with 75-80 members selected each year.
-GWLR publishes at the highest rate of all journals on campus, releasing six issues a year through its print and online platforms.
-The Law Review is a collegial, collaborative organization dedicated to advancing the legal community by producing novel, forward-thinking, and solution-driven scholarship.
-GWLR heavily depends on its members in selecting and editing Articles and Notes that shape legal scholarship.
-The Law Review seeks to recruit intellectually curious students who are committed to furthering its goals.
+Consider incorporating how your background, perspectives on the law, experiences, or scholarly interests have influenced your choice.
+(No additional research, including research in the journal website, is necessary, and your answer is not binding should you join GWLR.) - Grade Addendum (optional) - GWLR selects students based on the following criteria: - o The George Washington Law Review (GWLR or Law Review) is the largest student-run journal at GW Law, with 75-80 members selected each year.
+GWLR also has the highest publishing rate of all journals on campus, releasing six issues a year in print along with its online companions Arguendo and On the Docket.
+GWLR members are instrumental in selecting and editing Articles and Notes that shape legal scholarship.
+As a collegial, collaborative organization dedicated to advancing the legal community through novel, forward-thinking, and solution-driven scholarship, the Law Review seeks to recruit intellectually curious students who are committed to furthering its goals.